public

 paper-world-defaults/entities.spawning.despawn-ranges-notesπŸ”—

-This ensures all entities have a chance to despawn before hitting the bordering chunk.
+This ensures that all entities have a chance to despawn before hitting the bordering chunk.
 Thus, it preserves natural mob density and prevents unnecessary mob spawning or despawning attempts.

 πŸ’‘